mobarakol/mobarakol.github.io/_pages/vacancies.md

 # Others Scholarships

 **Commonwealth Phd Scholarship**
-- for both students from certain [low-income countries](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-fragile-states/) and certain [high-income contries](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-high-income-countries/)
+- For both students from certain [low-income countries](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-fragile-states/) and certain [high-income contries](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-high-income-countries/)

 **External Project Opportunities**
 We are also happy to support strong applicants for their applications via external funding body, with industry partners.
 - [royalcommission1851.org](https://royalcommission1851.org/fellowships/industrial-fellowships).
 Please note that this is very competitive.
 The applicant must have a good first degree in engineering, science, medicine or design.
 At the time of applying, you must be (1):  currently employed by a UK-based company or (2) 1-year or 2-year CDT/Case PhD students strongly coupled with company in UK; and working on a research and/or development topic potentially leading to a patent, product, process or service in conjunction with a higher academic award.

 <br>
 # Visiting opportunities